Chukat: Numbers chapter 19

 The Mishnah taught that seven days before the burning of the Red Cow, they removed the priest who was to burn the cow from his house to a room called the stone chamber facing the north-eastern corner of the Temple.
 The Mishnah taught that throughout the seven days, they sprinkled on the priest a mixture of all the sin-offerings that were there, but Rabbi Jose taught that they sprinkled only on the third and the seventh days.
-And Rabbi Hanina the Deputy High Priest taught that on the priest who was to burn the cow they sprinkled all the seven days, but on the one who was to perform the service on Yom Kippur they sprinkled only on the third and the seventh days.
+And Rabbi Ḥanina, the Deputy High Priest, taught that on the priest who was to burn the cow, they sprinkled all the seven days, but on the one who was to perform the service on Yom Kippur, they sprinkled only on the third and the seventh days.